File Type

 Ownership Resolution

-Owner and group names are resolved to numeric UID/GID via:
+Owner and group values are resolved to numeric UID/GID via:

 uid, gid, err := util.LookupOwnerGroup(owner, group)